 What Is a Civil Appeal?

 A civil appeal is not an opportunity to re-litigate your case.
-The appellate judges are there to review for errors made during the process, not to second-guess the circuit court’s decision by looking at the same evidence and making their own determination.
+The appellate judges are there to review for errors made during the process, not to second-guess the trial court’s decision by looking at the same evidence and making their own determination.
 The singular exception to this rule is when the Court of Appeals applies a de novo standard of review to a particular issue or case.

 Where Do I Start?